CureVac IPO: Coronavirus Vaccine Firm Going Public?

 Currently, CureVac is selecting vaccine candidates based on quality criteria and biological activity.
 It will pick the top two to go to human clinical trials.
 CureVac is partnering with the German Paul Ehrlich Institute for accelerated development of a vaccine.
-They’re also talking to other European health authorities.
-The company hopes to have a possible vaccine by June or July 2020.
+It’s also talking to other European health authorities.
+The company started clinical trials with healthy adults in June 2020.

 Trump vs. European Union Coronavirus Vaccine Scandal